Listening Posts: Operationalizing Employee Feedback

 Listening Posts later appeared in external coverage as part of ServiceNow's broader Employee Journey Management narrative.

-• ERP Today (Josh Bersin, Feb 2022) calls out Listening Posts as a capability to create short or long form surveys integrated into employee journeys.
+• ERP Today calls out Listening Posts as a capability to create short or long form surveys integrated into employee journeys.

 • HR Executive recognized ServiceNow Employee Journey Management as a Top HR Product for 2021, highlighting in-moment employee feedback and personalized action plans.